fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 For three credits, you must submit all compulsory exercises (without stars) for parts 0-3.

 For university credits, you also must pass the 3 credit course exam.
 The exam is done on Moodle.
 You can access Moodle through [the course page of the open university](https://courses.helsinki.fi/fi/aytkt21009/124726896).
-The last exam date is 10.1.2020.
-You can take the exam only after submitting all of the required exercises. <b>Note that you must sign up for the exam on 9.1.2020 at the latest.</b>
+The last exam date is 10th January 2020.
+You can take the exam only after submitting all of the required exercises. <b>Note that you must sign up for the exam on 9th January 2020 at the latest.</b>

 Exam results can be found from the "my submissions" tab of the submission system no later than 4 weeks after taking the exam (exams might be marked slower during July).
 Remember to save your student number to the submission system.